-The average furnace can only last for about ten and 15 years, but you can help it last even longer by observing simple tips.
+The average furnace can only last for about 10 and 15 years, but you can help it last even longer by observing simple tips.
 Implementing these tips will help your furnace function properly and last beyond its warranty.

 Run Maintenance Twice a Year

 One of the ways to make your furnace last longer is to schedule maintenance at least twice a year.
 After the first maintenance routine, the system may sometimes develop issues that you may not know about.
-The second maintenance routine will help to checkmate such hidden issues, thereby keeping your system in good condition almost every time.
+The second maintenance routine will help to check such hidden issues, thereby keeping your system in good condition almost every time.

 You can compare the number of hours your furnace works to a car’s mileage.
 If you use the furnace less frequently, it’ll serve you more in the long run.
 It’s an effective tip on how to make a furnace last long.

 To limit the usage, you can use a WiFi or programmable thermostat to reduce the heat once nobody’s home automatically.
-A Wifi thermostat enables you to control the furnace from your phone, laptop, or tablet when you’re not home.
+A Wi-Fi thermostat enables you to control the furnace from your phone, laptop, or tablet when you’re not home.

 Change Your Filter Consistently